Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 ## Kohya SS
 Just like **Automatic1111**, there is already a popular webui for training available: [**Kohya SS**](https://github.com/bmaltais/kohya_ss).

 Simply go to the repository and follow the installation steps.

-> There is also [OneTrainer](https://github.com/Nerogar/OneTrainer), though I have no experience with it.
+> There are also [OneTrainer](https://github.com/Nerogar/OneTrainer), [AI Toolkit](https://github.com/ostris/ai-toolkit), and [Flux Gym](https://github.com/cocktailpeanut/fluxgym).
+Though I do not have much experience with them yet.

 ## Prepare Dataset
 Now comes the most important part: preparing the dataset.
 As the good ol’ saying goes:

 > Garbage in, garbage out.

 If you didn’t prepare the dataset properly, the trained model will not produce good results.
 The dataset refers to 2 things: the **images** and the **captions** for said images.
 The model can produce decent enough outcomes with less than a dozen images, but the more images with more variety you have in the dataset, the more flexible the model will become.

 ### Resolution
 You will need at least `512 x 512` for **SD 1.5** models; and at least `1024 x 1024` for **SDXL** models.
 Aspect ratio does not matter too much, and there is no need to crop the images to a perfect square either.
 Simply tick the `Enable buckets` toggle and the tool will handle it for you.

 ### Preparing Images
-As mentioned above, it is significantly better to have more varieties in the images, such as different background, lighting and poses, etc.
-Personally, I recommend using only “official” arts, such as cards, in-game screenshots or promo images.
+As mentioned above, it is significantly better to have more varieties in the images, such as different background, lighting and poses, etc. Personally, I recommend using only “official” arts, such as cards, in-game screenshots or promo images.
 Once you finish preparing a dozen or so images with great varieties, proceed to the next step.

 ### Captioning
 The caption file should be placed within the same folder, next to the corresponding image.

 On the **Kohya SS** webui, there is an **Utilities** tab with a **Captioning** section.
 For realistic images, use `BLIP`; for anime images, use `WD14`.
 Enter the folder containing the images.
 The parameters can be left at default just fine.
 Then press `Caption images` to generate the `.txt` caption files.

 **Note:** For `WD14`, there is a toggle called `Replace underscores in filenames with spaces`.
 Anime checkpoints were trained on [Booru](https://gelbooru.com/) tags.
 Consult the model page to see if it was trained with underscores or not.

 **You’re not done yet!**